 Visiting your favourite beach on a hot and sunny day is one of the best things to do, and when you are a tourist beaches sure are the main attraction.
-But combining your favourite beaches with hot spot cafes can be difficult at times; especially when all you’re doing is craving a decent all day breakfast.
+But combining your favourite beaches with hot spot cafes can be difficult at times; especially when all you want is to relax at a cosy, European restaurant.
 Here are some of our favourite beach cafes for you to try on your next beach visit!

 Fish and chips with a Spin

 Beach Bites in Altona isn’t just a complete bargain, but a complete find because of its variations on the usual.
 They function chowder topped with a floating pillow of fried bread.
 There are sweet, salty kumara fritters, the hamburgers are made and pressed to order.
 Plus, as it is run by New Zealanders, you will find Kiwi soft drinks in the cupboard and a “fush and chups” pack on the blackboard.